 It may also prevent these organisms from forming biofilms.
 Biofilms are a group of microorganisms organized within a sticky matrix.
 Organisms that have formed a biofilm can be harder to treat with some types of medications.

 Using boric acid suppositories is associated with a few side effects.
 These are generally mild and can include:

 If you’re using boric acid suppositories to treat a vaginal infection and experience significant discomfort, stop using them and contact your doctor for other treatment options.

 Additionally, if you’ve been using boric acid suppositories and your infection isn’t getting better or gets worse, contact your doctor for a different treatment option.

 Avoid having vaginal intercourse while you’re using boric acid suppositories.

-It may also be a good idea to avoid oral sex as well to reduce the risk of your partner ingesting boric acid that may still be present in or around your vagina.
+It may also be a good idea to avoid receiving oral sex to reduce the risk of your partner ingesting boric acid that may still be present in or around your vagina.